aott33/digital-transformation-terms/index.md

 # Industry 4.0 Definition List
-- This repo is a definition list related to Digital Transformation, Industry 4.0 and IIoT
+- This page is a definition list related to Digital Transformation, Industry 4.0 and IIoT
 - [Link to definition list](/docs/definition-list.md)

 ## Resources: